-With the myCRAFTNOTE App we have developed a chat-like app to exchange texts, images, audio, video and documents.
+With the Craftnote App we have developed a chat-like app to exchange texts, images, audio, video and documents.
 The aim is to digitize the craft and construction industry by enabling all members of a project to communicate with each other via chat.
 Registration is possible via e-mail address.
 When a user logs in for the first time, he is asked whether push notifications and location access of the app are allowed or not.
-A navigation bar leads through the myCRAFTNOTE App with the categories Projects, Search, Archive and More.
+A navigation bar leads through the Craftnote App with the categories Projects, Search, Archive and More.

 When the app is started, the Projects category opens automatically.
 Here you can see an overview of all created projects, which can be sorted chronologically by creation date, last opened, last edited (as with Whatsapp, for example, new messages are always at the top) or alphabetically.
 Once the access to the user’s location is approved, projects can also be sorted by distance.
 This gives the user the option of being automatically displayed at the top of nearby construction sites.

 The user can create a new project by clicking on the plus button at the bottom right of the screen.
 For each newly created project, a name and a color tag must be specified.
 In addition, the following information can be added: